Shaolin Temple (1982 film): Plot

-More than a year later, Li Shimin (son of Li Yuan), who is pursued by the Emperor, enters the Temple.
-The monks pretend to help the Emperor hunt for Li Shimin while the latter escapes.
-Jue Yuan and Bai Wu Xia help Li Shimin, making their way past the Emperor's patrols in disguise.
+More than a year later, Li Shimin (son of Li Yuan), who is pursued by Wang Renze, enters the Temple.
+The monks pretend to help Wang Renze hunt for Li Shimin, while the latter escapes.
+Jue Yuan and Bai Wuxia help Li Shimin, making their way past Wang Renze's patrols in disguise as a newlywed couple.
 The escape, however, fails.
-Bai Wu Xia and an injured Li Shimin flee on a raft down the river, while Jue Yuan sacrifices himself to protect them.
-His Sifu, along with other monks, saves Jue Yuan.
-However, the Sifu banishes him from the Temple.
-The Emperor learns of what the monks did, and marches on the Temple with his army to destroy it.
+Bai Wuxia and an injured Li Shimin flee on a raft down the river, while Jue Yuan stays behind to fight off the pursuers.
+His Sifu, along with other monks, arrives and saves Jue Yuan, but in doing so, expose Shaolin Temple's connection with Li Shimin.
+The Sifu banishes Jue Yuan from the Temple.

-The Abbot orders the monks not to fight, even as the Emperor's army surrounds the Temple.
-The Abbot pleads with the Emperor for mercy and accepts the blame.
+Wang Renze learns of what the monks did, and marches on the Temple with his army to destroy it.
+The Abbot orders the monks not to fight, even as Wang Renze's army surrounds the Temple.
+The Abbot pleads with Wang Renze for mercy and accepts the blame.
 He is placed on a pyre, which is set aflame.
-The Emperor announces that, if the monks reveal the traitors' whereabouts, he will spare the Temple and the Abbot.
+Wang Renze announces that, if the monks reveal the traitors' whereabouts, he will spare the Temple and the Abbot.
 He then has his men kill several of the other top monks.
+The Sifu and his pupils arrive to fight off Wang Renze's forces, and the Abbot permits the monks to take lives as needed, before dying atop the pyre.
 A battle begins, and many monks are killed.

-Jue Yuan and Ba Wu Xia return to the Temple.
-The Emperor's army takes the outer walls and outer grounds, and kills all the monks there.
+Jue Yuan and Bai Wuxia return to the Temple.
+Wang Renze's army takes the outer walls and outer grounds, and kills all the monks there.
 The surviving monks fall back within the inner walls.
-The Sifu is wounded.
+The Sifu is mortally wounded by a volley of arrows.
 Before dying, he entreats Jue Yuan to protect the Temple and uphold justice.
-The Emperor receives word that Li Shimin and his army are approaching the East Capital, and they abandon the siege of the Temple.
-Jue Yuan and the monks ride after the Emperor, joining the battle at the ravaged East Capital.
-Jue Yuan and the Emperor duel on the shore of the great river, with Jue Yuan eventually killing the Emperor.
+Wang Renze receives word that Li Shimin and his army are approaching Luoyang, and they abandon the siege of the Temple.
+Jue Yuan and the monks ride after Wang Renze, joining the battle at the ravaged Luoyang.
+Jue Yuan and Wang Renze once again duel on the shore of the Yellow River, with Jue Yuan eventually killing Wang Renze.